Oophorectomy: Mortality

 Oophorectomy is associated with significantly increased all-cause long-term mortality except when performed for cancer prevention in carriers of high-risk BRCA mutations.
 This effect is particularly pronounced for women who undergo oophorectomy before age 45.

 The effect is not limited to women who have oophorectomy performed before menopause; an impact on survival is expected even for surgeries performed up to the age of 65.
 Surgery at age 50-54 reduces the probability of survival until age 80 by 8% (from 62% to 54% survival), surgery at age 55-59 by 4%.
 Most of this effect is due to excess cardiovascular risk and hip fractures.

 Removal of ovaries causes hormonal changes and symptoms similar to, but generally more severe than, menopause.
 Women who have had an oophorectomy are usually encouraged to take hormone replacement drugs to prevent other conditions often associated with menopause.
-Women younger than 45 who have had their ovaries removed face a mortality risk 170% higher than women who have retained their ovaries.
+Women younger than 45 who have had their ovaries removed with prophylactic bilateral oophorectomy face a mortality risk 170% higher than women who have retained their ovaries.
 Retaining the ovaries when a hysterectomy is performed is associated with better long-term survival.
 Hormone therapy for women with oophorectomies performed before age 45 improves the long-term outcome and all-cause mortality rates.